andrewsleigh/plotter/README.md

 ### CAM

 There are nmerous GRBL interfaces availabl, and I've always had good results with [CNCJS](https://cnc.js.org), which is bundled up as a webview inside a Mac app.
 However, that can hog the machine CPU, and also means your laptop is tethered to the plotter.
 So now I [run CNCJS on a local Node server on a Raspberry Pi](https://cnc.js.org/docs/rpi-setup-guide/) (Model 4, 2GBRAM) connected by USB cable to the plotter.
 It auto-runs as soon as the Pi boots, and I can acess it through a web browser to start a job or check in later.
 I can always switch to CNCJS running on the laptop by unplugging the Pi.

-### Photos and video

-There's a short demo on YouTube: <https://youtu.be/Z99n9q5OYKk>
-And lots of photos on Github: <https://github.com/andrewsleigh/plotter/tree/master/photos/v2>